Centaurea cineraria

-Centaurea cineraria, the velvet centaurea, is also known as dusty miller and silver dust (though these latter two names may also apply to Jacobaea maritima and Silene coronaria).
-Centaurea cineraria is in the family Asteraceae and is endemic to Italy.
-In natural settings, it grows on coastal cliffs, ranging from 0–350 m above sea level.
+Centaurea cineraria, the velvet centaurea, also known as dusty miller and silver dust (though these latter two names may also apply to Jacobaea maritima and Silene coronaria), is a species of flowering plant in the family Asteraceae endemic to southern Italy.
+In natural settings, it grows on coastal cliffs, ranging from 0–350 m above sea level, hence the plant's Italian name, fiordaliso delle scogliere (lit. "cliff cornflower").
 Mature plants may reach 80 cm in height.
-Centaurea cineraria produces purple flowers.
+The species produces purple flowers.

-Centaurea cineraria is taxonomically complicated, with several described subspecies and lots of geographic variation.
+Centaurea cineraria is taxonomically complicated, with several described subspecies and significant geographic variation.
 Members of the C. cineraria group have variously been treated as full species, as subspecies, or simply as regional variations.

 In Horticulture

 Centaurea cineraria is commonly cultivated for its foliage.
 Depending on climate, it can be grown as either an annual or as a perennial.
 In cultivation, this species prefers full sun and well-drained soil.

 Centaurea cineraria is sometimes referred to as Centaurea gymnocarpa within the horticultural trade, due to both taxonomic confusion and/or potential hybridization between C. cineraria and C. gymnocarpa in cultivation.
 However, cultivated material seems to mostly consist of C. cineraria in a narrower sense, with some possible introgression from other members of the C. cineraria group (including C. gymnocarpa).
 True C. gymnocarpa is a rare plant in the wild and likely does not exist in cultivation outside of conservation settings.
 Despite past work that sometimes treated C. gymnocarpa as conspecific with C. cineraria, current work supports both taxa at the species level.

 Centaurea cineraria occasionally escapes from cultivation, but, at least in North America, this has not resulted in established exotic populations.
 This species is, however, naturalized in New Zealand.